Whitehills, East Kilbride

 Whitehills is an area of the Scottish new town East Kilbride, in South Lanarkshire.
 It is a residential area in the south-east of the town, adjacent to Greenhills.
-This area is also known fully as High Whitehills.
-It houses the Ballerup Recreational football pitches and the now closed "Inn on the Stroud" pub and restaurant which is due to become a Dominos.
-It is also the site of the now derelict St. Andrews High School which now has become the Alistair McCoist Complex.
+It houses the Ballerup Recreation Area, which includes open land and several football pitches.
+The site of the former St. Andrews High School has since been redeveloped to create social housing and the Alistair McCoist sports Complex.

-Whitehills has a population of 1100 people according to the 2011 Census.